 What is Institutional Effectiveness?

-Institutional effectiveness (IE) is best described as an on-going, college-wide process of planning and outcomes assessment, documenting that the college is achieving its mission and goals and assisting in the continuous improvement of its programs and services.
+Institutional effectiveness (IE) is best described as an on-going, college-wide process of planning and outcomes assessment, documenting the college is achieving its mission and goals and assisting in the continuous improvement of its programs and services.

-The model for institutional effectiveness and student outcomes assessment cycle below was developed by Dr. James O. Nichols and shows the generic components of a college’s planning and assessment process.
+The model for institutional effectiveness and student outcomes assessment cycle was developed by Dr. James O. Nichols and shows the generic components of a college’s planning and assessment process.